1983 Chevrolet Camaro Z28 hatchback coupe

 “Make the earth move.”

 In 1985, Chevrolet kicked the third-generation Camaro up a notch (or more) with the release of the IROC-Z, inspired by the International Race Of Champions race series.
-The IROC-Z was an option package (B4Z) for the Z28 and cost $695.
+The IROC-Z was an option package (B4Z) for the Z28 and cost $659 in addition to the Z28‘s $11,281 base price.

 The IROC-Z also included louvered hood inserts and more aggressive ground effects and spoilers than the Z28.
 Finally, it was lowered half an inch compared to the Z28.

 Three engines were available in 1985 for the IROC-Z, all sized at 5.0 liter/305 ci: standard was the LG4 carburetted motor at 155 bhp.
-The optional engines available depended on transmission—if you chose the five-speed manual, you could get the High Output carburetted L69 with 190 bhp (not available on the garden variety Z28) while if you went with the four-speed automatic, you could choose the Tuned Port Injection LB9 at 215 bhp.
+The optional engines available depended on transmission—if you chose the five-speed manual, you could get the High Output carburetted L69 with 190 bhp ($680 and not available on the garden variety Z28) while if you went with the four-speed automatic ($425), you could choose the Tuned Port Injection LB9 at 215 bhp ($695).

+Performance with the LB9 was impressive—Motor Trend recorded a 0-60 time of 6.9 seconds.
 If you cared (and I think most of the target market did not), mileage wasn’t great: the EPA ratings of the day were 16 city/22 highway for the LG4, 15/24 for the L69, and 16/22 for the LB9.
+With a 16.1-gallon gas tank, the proud new owner of an IROC-Z could expect a range of 250 to 275 miles with a 10% fuel reserve.